Events

 afterToggle: function(trigger, element, isExpanded) {

-// Example: Restore element opacity after state change
+// Example: restore opacity after toggling

-element.style.opacity = 1;
+element.style.opacity = 1; console.log('Content', isExpanded ? 'expanded' : 'collapsed');

 }